In 12 years, the price of Bitcoin has gone from $0.0008 to nearly $69,000, only to crash back down to below $20,000 in 2022.

 But despite its overall rise in value, Bitcoin is not a safe bet.

 To predict the future value of Bitcoin is to predict its future demand.
-Looking to later this year and into 2025 and beyond, here are three possible scenarios:
+Looking to later this year and into 2025 and beyond, here are two possible scenarios:

 Did you know that Bitcoin was born on Halloween?